OFFICE OF THE SELECTBOARD

 Gravel Strategic Reserve

-This topic will continue at a future date as discussion was paused due to an incoming call from Jeffrey Glaser asking for a Wheeler Road status update.
+Discussion was held due to an incoming call from Jeffrey Glaser asking for a Wheeler Road status update.
+He was unable to unmute when online.
 Christofferson will contact Attorney Fisher and this topic will be on a future agenda.

 CORRESPONDENCE